Naitreey/notes-and-knowledge/cs/bigdata/hadoop/notes.rst

 replicated blocks 和 unsafe 的 blocks.
 After a configurable percentage of safely replicated data blocks checks in with the NameNode, the NameNode exits safemode. 开始 replicate 在 safemode 得到的那些尚未安全地复制的 blocks.

+metadata persistence
+^^^^^^^^^^^^^^^^^^^^
+- EditLog.

+  * NameNode uses EditLog to record changes to file system metadata.
+EditLog is a persistent transaction log.

+  * EditLog is stored as a file in NameNode's local host OS file system.

+  * 需要 EditLog 是因为, even though it is efficient to read a FsImage, it is not efficient to make incremental edits directly to a FsImage.

+- FsImage.

+  * A file which stores the entire file system namespace, including the mapping of blocks to files and file system properties.

+  * FsImage is stored as a file in NameNode's local host OS file system.

+- NameNode keeps an image of the entire file system namespace and file Blockmap in memory.
+A FsImage checkpoint is triggered at NameNode startup and a configured interval.
+During the checkpoint, NameNode reads EditLog from disk, applies all the transactions from the EditLog to the in-memory representation of the FsImage, and flushes out this new version into a new FsImage on disk.
+  It can then truncate the old EditLog.

+data persistence
+^^^^^^^^^^^^^^^^
+- DataNode has no knowledge about HDFS files.

+- each block of HDFS data is stored in a separate file in DataNode's local file system.

+- Datanode uses a heuristic to determine the optimal number of files per directory and creates subdirectories appropriately.

+- blockreport.
+When a DataNode starts up, it scans through its local file system, generates a list of all HDFS data blocks, and sends this report to the NameNode.

+fault tolerance
+^^^^^^^^^^^^^^^
+- heartbeats.
+Each DataNode sends a heartbeat message to NameNode periodically.
+  The NameNode marks DataNodes without recent Heartbeats as dead and does not forward any new IO requests to them.
+DataNode death may cause the replication factor of some blocks to fall below their specified value.
+When this happens, NameNode initiates re-replication of those blocks.

+- The necessity for re-replication may arise due to many reasons: a DataNode may become unavailable, a replica may become corrupted, a hard disk on a DataNode may fail, or the replication factor of a file may be increased.

+- Data integrity.
+HDFS client software implements checksum checking on the contents of HDFS files.
+When a client creates an HDFS file, it computes a checksum of each block of the file and stores these checksums in a separate hidden file in the same HDFS namespace.
+When a client retrieves file contents it verifies that the data it received from each DataNode matches the checksum stored in the associated checksum file.
+If not, then the client can opt to retrieve that block from another DataNode that has a replica of that block.

+- metadata fail-safety.
+Corruption of FsImage and/or EditLog can cause HDFS instance non-functional.
+Fail-safety can be achieved via:

+  * maintaining multiple copies of the FsImage and EditLog at NameNode.
+Any update to either the FsImage or EditLog causes each of the FsImages and EditLogs to get updated synchronously.

+  * HA with distributed edit log.

+- Snapshot. useful to roll back a corrupted HDFS instance to a previously known good point in time.

+data accessibility
+^^^^^^^^^^^^^^^^^^
+multiple ways to access hdfs data:

+* FileSystem Java API

+* C wrapper for the said API

+* CLI: FS shell.

+* REST API.

+* NFS gateway.

 YARN
 ====